basakanayurt/DetoxAI/README.md

 config.update()

 model = AllToxicity()
-model.train()
 model.predict(data="stories", save_file=True)
 ```

-Trained models are provided but if preffered each task can be trained and tested on a different dataset.
-Below is an example for hate speech model:
+Each classifier (spam, hatespeech, self harm) can be trained from scratch and tested on a different dataset if preferred.
+Below is an example for training the hate speech classifier:
 ```
 config = Config("default")
 task = 'hatespeech'
 config.paths['hatespeech_train_set_path'] = "PATH/TO/TRAIN_SET"
+config.paths['hatespeech_test_set_path'] = "PATH/TO/TEST_SET"
-config.paths['hatespeech_test_set_path'] = '"PATH/TO/TEST_SET"
+config.paths['hatespeech_test_set_path'] = "PATH/TO/TEST_SET"
+config.paths['trained_models_dir'] =  "PATH/TO/SAVE/THE/NEW/TRAINED/MODEL" # if not changed it would overwrite the existing 'hatespeech' model in the ./trained_models

 config.tasks[task]['model'] = 'distilbert'
 config.tasks[task]['learning_rate'] = 5e-5